AbdulhakeemAdekunle/Users_and_Groups_in_Linux/Managing users and groups in Linux.md

 ### Step 6: Create another user. make sure that this user doesn't have a home directory.

 To create a user without a home directory, we use `useradd -M username command`.
-We can also use `useradd username` as this is the default behavior of the useradd command, it doesn’t create a home directory for the user unless it is specified with the `-m` option.
+Alternatively we can also use `useradd username` as this is the default behavior of the useradd command, it doesn’t create a home directory for the user unless it is specified with the `-m` option.
 But we will use the first option here.
 `useradd -M adekunle`
 ![create user without home directory](./images/create%20user%20without%20home%20directory.png)